Python-Markdown/markdown/docs/extensions/api.md

 ##### Convenience Classes

-Convenience subclasses of `InlineProcessor` are provide for common operations:
+Convenience subclasses of `InlineProcessor` are provided for common operations:

 * [`SimpleTextInlineProcessor`][i1] returns the text of `group(1)` of the match.
 * [`SubstituteTagInlineProcessor`][i4] is initialized as `SubstituteTagInlineProcessor(pattern, tag)`.
 It returns a